-For the fiscal year 2018, there was no limitation or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
-However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$100 million.
+For the year 2019, there was no limitation or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$25 million.
 STAR Ohio reserves the right to limit the transaction to \$100 million, requiring the excess amount to be transacted the following business day(s), but only to the \$100 million limit.
 All accounts of the participant will be combined for these purposes.

-The Authority has invested funds in Certificates of Deposit Account Registry Service (CDARS) through Huntington Bank.
+The Authority has invested funds in CDARS through Huntington Bank.
 CDARS are bank invested funds in CD's of various banks, up to the \$250,000 per CD, so each is fully insured by the Federal Deposit Insurance Corporation (FDIC), thereby reducing investment risk.